Lost City Hike with Kids: Our 6-Day Trek in Colombia

 Not all tour groups will enjoy this perk as it depends on your guide arranging this for you ahead of time, but it seems like most groups participated.
 Check with your guide before you get to El Mamey if this is important to you.

-Meeting Indigenous Kids
+Meeting Local and Indigenous Kids

 All along the trail, our kids had chances to interact with the indigenous kids who live along the trail.
 These encounters, which our kids and the locals really seemed to enjoy, were facilitated by our guides.